 As a child of Indian immigrants, I started off in the pre-med field at Northwestern University and ended up with an English degree and a minor in Biology.
 Upon graduation in 1993, I was recruited by Teach for America and taught for 4 years as a middle school Spanish bilingual teacher in Houston.
 Along the way, I married another TFA candidate (Bartholomew St. John) and we now have 3 children together: Najda, Salma and Yusef.

 My husband and I ended up moving to New York City where I pursued a doctorate in education from Teachers College while working in the Newark Public Schools as a literacy specialist.
 My husband continued teaching middle school in Washington Heights.
 At that time, I had enough energy to teach during the day, take classes in the evenings, and stay in the library until the midnight hour.
 Since New York City was so expensive, I ended up having many interesting part time jobs along the way such as teaching Russian doctors English on the weekends and testing young children for the exclusive private schools on the Upper East Side.
-We both miss the hustle and bustle of a large city but last summer I ended up teaching at CUNY as an adjunct and stayed in Hell’s Kitchen with my three children.
+We both miss the hustle and bustle of a large city but in summer 2016 I ended up teaching at CUNY as an adjunct and stayed in Hell’s Kitchen with my three children.

 My 2002 dissertation was an ethnographic study of a Spanish-English dual language program on the Upper West Side that focuses on race, language and culture dynamics.
 The 500-page plus dissertation ended up as an award-winning book (Language, Space and Power) and I won the first place dissertation award from NABE (National Association of Bilingual Education) in 2004.
 See my Publications page if you want to learn more about the book.